The Great Fire of London - What Happened? A Guide for Kids

 When the fire was over, it was clear to see how much damage had happened.
 13,200 houses were burned down in 400 streets.
 87 churches, including St Paul’s Cathedral, were destroyed.
 Up to 80,000 people were left homeless.
 Records show that only 6 people actually died in the disaster but historians are not sure how accurate this number is.

-Are you a teacher?
-Yes?
-Then you'll definitely want Imagining History to bring their 'Great Fire of London' KS1 interactive workshop to your school.
+If you are a primary school teacher then you'll definitely want Imagining History to bring their 'Great Fire of London' KS1 interactive workshop to your school.

 Our Award-Winning sessions combine role-play, storytelling, demonstrations and drama and performance to bring history to life for your students.